SpirosAKS/markdown-cv/index.md

 __Lab Assistant on the course "Databases"__, Department of Computer Engineering and Informatics, University of Patras, Patras, Greece

 `2018-present`
-__Laboratory of Distributed Systems and Telemeatics__, Department of Computer Engineering and Informatics, Building B, University of Patras, Patras, Greece
+__Laboratory of Distributed Systems and Telematics__, Department of Computer Engineering and Informatics, Building B, University of Patras, Patras, Greece

 -IT administrator member: Management of the servers of the Lab